We design to your specifications, custom made to your:

 A corrugated box consists of two components – liner and medium, these determine the strength of the box.
 The liners are made up of linerboard the flat sheets that are seen on both the inside and outside of a cardboard box.
 The medium is made up of fluted paper—the wavy centre—that is sandwiched between the two sheets of liner.
 When glued to the liner, the flute becomes very durable and is able to support tremendous amounts of weight.

 The medium and linerboard can be combined in a number of combinations depending on the needs of the customer and the purpose of the box.

 Single-Face: One medium is glued to a single piece of linerboard.

 Single-Wall: The medium is between two sheets of linerboard.

 Double-Wall: Two mediums between three sheets of linerboard.

-Cardinal adheres to the new standard of measuring a boxes’ strength - the Edge Crush Test (ECT).
+Cardinal adheres to the new standard of measuring a box's strength - the Edge Crush Test (ECT).
 The ECT is a measure of the edgewise-compressive strength of a corrugated cardboard box.
 The ECT test is highly applicable because it is a good measure of the stacking strength of a given box design.
 To test ECT a segment of fiberboard is compressed between two rigid plates pressed perpendicular to the direction of the flutes until a peak load is established.
-The calculation is measure in pounds per lineal inch of load bearing edge (lb/in), but is usually reported as an ECT value (ex.
+The calculation is measured in pounds per lineal inch of load-bearing edge (lb/in), but is usually reported as an ECT value (ex.
 26 ECT, 44 ECT).
 The strength of the chosen box will also be an important factor to consider when ordering your custom packaging solution.